redis/redis-doc/commands/info.md

 *   `master_sync_left_bytes`: Number of bytes left before SYNCing is complete
 *   `master_sync_last_io_seconds_ago`: Number of seconds since last transfer I/O during a SYNC operation

-IF the link between master and slave is down, an additional field is provided:
+If the link between master and slave is down, an additional field is provided:

 *   `master_link_down_since_seconds`: Number of seconds since the link is down